ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

         bestAttemptContent = (request.content.mutableCopy() as?
 UNMutableNotificationContent)

         BMSPushRichPushNotificationOptions.didReceive(request, withContentHandler: contentHandler)
   }
 ```

-## Enable Monitoring.
+## Enable Monitoring

-<p>To see the push notification monitoring status for iOS you have add the following code snippets. </p>
+ To see the push notification monitoring status for iOS you have add the following code snippets.

 <strong>Swift 3</strong>
 ```